88DragonShadow/MK8-Mii-Racing-Suits-Quick-Configuration-v1.0/README.md

 ## Editions
 This tool has 2 editions available:

-Edition (C): this edition has the availability of generating Cafe Code Type.
+Edition (C): this edition has the availability of generating Cafe Code Types.

 Edition (G): this edition has the availability of generating Gecko Codes.